 A: No, you do not need to ask for vaccine cards if the entire service area is outside.

 Does management need to ask for proof of vaccination or testing at concierge areas (which usually provide food and beverage) if our seating area is inside?

 A: Yes, for indoors, if outside then no vax requirement

-Do we need to ask for vaccine cards in our weight room?
+Do we need to ask for proof of vaccination or testing in our weight room?
 It currently only has a max occupancy of four people.

-For vaccinated patrons dining with children under the age of 12 who can’t be vaccinated at this time, should a separate outdoor seating area be set up for minors or can they sit with their parents/guardians?
+For vaccinated patrons dining with children age 12 and older who have not been vaccinated, should a separate outdoor seating area be set up for minors or can they sit with their parents/guardians?

-A: No, only those 12 or over sitting inside must be vaccinated.
+A: No, only those 12 and older sitting inside must be vaccinated.

-If we put an identifying vaccination wrist band on a guest at check-in, do we have to recheck their vaccination status at our restaurant or bar or other F and B establishment?
+If we put an identifying vaccination wrist band on a guest at check-in, do we have to recheck their vaccination status at our restaurant or bar or other F&B establishment?